Mosaics & Globally Integrated Courses

 This program connects three of Dickinson's global centers in Málaga, Spain, Rabat, Morocco, and Toulouse France.
 The full semester mosaic of courses examines the movement of people across the Mediterranean region and how that movement affects communities.
 More information can be found here.

-Additional Mosaics and Globally-Integrated programs are being developed on a continuous basis.
-These programs will include a Ghana and Charleston, South Carolina mosaic in fall 2013, as well as programs in New York and Paris in spring 2014.
-Additional information on upcoming mosaics can be found here.
+Mosaics are being developed on a continuous basis.
+More information on upcoming mosaics can be found here.